Berayksl/AI-Voice-Assistant/README.md

 ```bash
 python VoiceChatBot.py
 ```
+When the assistant starts, a **voice selection GUI** launches automatically before listening begins.
+It gives you three options:

+- **Browse for a file** — select any `.wav` clip from your file system to use as the cloning reference
+- **Record your voice** — record directly in the UI; a live timer shows duration and the system requires at least 3 seconds for reliable cloning.
+The recording is saved automatically to `voice_recordings/`
+- **Use default voice** — close the window or click confirm without selecting anything to fall back to Chatterbox's default voice

+Once you confirm, the GUI closes and the assistant starts listening immediately.

 - Speak after the `🎙️ Listening...` prompt appears
 - The assistant will transcribe, think, and respond in a cloned voice